About Me

 Hi, I'm Josie Kramer.

 I hold a B.A. in Traditional Eastern Arts with a minor in Somatic Psychology from Naropa University, and an M.A. in Transpersonal Psychology from Sofia University.
-I'm currently pursuing a Ph.D. in Integral and Transpersonal Psychology at the California Institute of Integral Studies.
-I’m also completing the advanced training in Somatic Experiencing®, a body-based approach to trauma resolution and nervous system healing.
+I'm currently completing the advanced training in Somatic Experiencing®, a body-based approach to therapy, from Somatic Experiencing International.

 In addition, I'm a certified Yoga Instructor (1,200 hours: Naropa + Center for Yoga), a licensed Massage Therapist (550 hours: Institute of Psycho-Structural Balancing), and a certified Holistic Health Coach (Institute for Integrative Nutrition).